 Where You Live

 The location of the home can impact the cost significantly, with wetter climates generally being more expensive to waterproof.
 The geography surrounding the home and its elevation can also play a role.
 Labor costs can also vary across different cities.
+It is important to find a professional waterproofing expert in your location.

 Additionally, the age of the home can influence the cost.
 Newer homes are generally more affordable to waterproof, while older homes might require a more expensive approach.